Matteo-Pietro-Pillitteri/Computational-Intelligence/lab2/README.md

 #Some results:
 > [!NOTE]
-> The settings shown below are just two of several parameter settings I tried.
+> The settings shown below are just some of several parameter settings I tried.
 The last two days of work were exclusively on parameter tuning.
 Suggestions on how to best manage variance are very welcome
 - Setting1:
    - NUM_EPOCHS = 100
    - NUM_GAMES = 60